nbangaru/Math-Notes/README.md

 3. Groups, Rings, and Fields
 4. Principles of Real Analysis
 5. Complex Variables
+6. Advanced Ordinary Differential Equations
-6. Partial Differential Equations
+7. Partial Differential Equations
-7. Point-Set Topology
+8. Point-Set Topology
+9. Analysis on Manifolds in Euclidean Space
-8. Differential Geometry of Curves and Surfaces
+10. Differential Geometry of Curves and Surfaces

-Advanced Undergraduate:
-1. Advanced Analysis
-2. Advanced Algebra
+11. Metric Spaces and Lebesgue Measure and Integration
+12. Modules and Galois Theory
+13. Basic Functional Analysis